What We Believe

 Gospel City Church exists to glorify God through the fulfillment of the great commission.
 Our focus is to honor God by fulfilling the mission the Lord gave His followers to make disciples, baptize the disciples, and teach them to follow His ways.
 Matthew 28:19-20; Colossians 1:28-29

-Our obedience to the Lord’s command is revealed in our lives as we worship Christ, walk with Him, and work for Him.
+Our obedience to the Lord’s command is revealed in our lives as we Glorify Him, gather with other believers, grow in our faith and spiritual maturity, and go tell others the Good News..

 We believe the disciples of Jesus Christ should minister to one another in the local church.
 It’s not about one or a small number of pastors bearing total responsibility to care for the entire congregation.
 It’s about all disciples using their God-given spiritual gifts to provide mutual ministry in the context of the vibrant and strong local church.
 Ephesians 4:11-12